camunda/camunda-docs/docs/components/modeler/desktop-modeler/troubleshooting.md

 zsh: trace trap (core dumped)  ./camunda-modeler
 ```

-To remedy this configure your system to allow the app to use sandboxing.
-The recommended option is to do this is by [creating an AppArmor profile](https://github.com/camunda/camunda-modeler/issues/4695#issuecomment-2478458250).
-If you don't have the necessary permissions to do this, you may choose to disable the sandbox (dangerous, not recommended).
-[This resource](https://github.com/camunda/camunda-modeler/issues/4695#issuecomment-2478581677) explains different available options in depth.
+To remedy this, configure your system to allow sandboxing by [creating an AppArmor profile](https://github.com/camunda/camunda-modeler/issues/4695#issuecomment-2478458250), or review [this issue](https://github.com/camunda/camunda-modeler/issues/4695#issuecomment-2478581677) for an in-depth explanation of available options.
+If you don't have the necessary permissions to permit sandboxing, you may choose to disable the sandbox, though this is not recommended.

 ## Other questions?